panva/node-oidc-provider/docs/configuration.md

 ### formats

 This option allows to configure the token storage and value formats.
 The different values change how a token value is generated as well as what properties get sent to the adapter for storage.
 Three formats are defined, see the expected [Adapter API](/example/my_adapter.js) for each format's specifics.
  - `legacy` is the current and default format until next major release.
-No changes in the format sent to adapter.
+No changes in the format sent to adapter
  - `opaque` formatted tokens have a different value then `legacy` and in addition store what was in legacy format encoded under `payload` as root properties, this makes analysing the data in your storage way easier
  - `jwt` formatted tokens are issued as JWTs and stored the same as `opaque` only with additional property `jwt`.
 The signing algorithm for these tokens uses the client's `id_token_signed_response_alg` value and falls back to `RS256` for tokens with no relation to a client or when the client's alg is `none`

 affects: properties passed to adapters for token types, issued token formats
 recommendation: set default to `opaque` if you're still developing your application, `legacy` will not be the default in the major versions coming forward.
 It is not recommended to set `jwt` as default, if you need it, it's most likely just for Access Tokens.